passport/todos-express-google-oauth2/README.md

 * [`boot/auth.js`](boot/auth.js)

   This file initializes Passport.
 It configures the Google strategy and supplies the serialization functions used for session management.

 * [`routes/auth.js`](routes/auth.js)

   This file defines the routes used for authentication.
-In particular, there are two routes used to authenticate with Google:
+In particular, there are three routes used to authenticate with Google:

+  - `GET /login`

+    This route renders a page that prompts the user to sign in with Google.

   - `GET /login/federated/accounts.google.com`

     This route begins the authentication sequence by redirecting the user to Google.

   - `POST /oauth2/redirect/accounts.google.com`